telerik/winforms-docs/telerik-presentation-framework/vector-images-support.md

 ### Assign SVG image programmatically

-**RadSvgImage** offers three ways to load an SVG image to a control from different resources:
+**RadSvgImage** offers three ways to load SVG image to a control from different resources:

 * **FromFile** – creates a **RadSvgImage** from the specified file name.